purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

 --------------------------------------------------------------------------------------------------------

 ## Model Deployment
-The following code snippets can be used to deploy your trained model with live video feed.
-Just point your webcam to the scene and start monitoring:
+The following code snippets can be used to deploy your trained model with a live video feed.
+Just point your webcam at the scene and start monitoring:

 ![alt text](/loading_unloading_problem/Readme_Images/Nuclear%20challanger%20person%20and%20flask%20.png)
 ![alt text](/loading_unloading_problem/Readme_Images/Nuclear%20challange%20person%20.png)